shakhor-shual/walkman/README.md

 allows you to use one IaC project code base for parallel management of several environments (ака dev/test/prod, etc.)

-Working example projects and Walkman deployment scenarios are provided in the examples section.
+Working example projects and Walkman deployment scripts are provided in the examples section.
 The deployment scripting language is an extremely simplified version of the Linux Shell languages.
 It will be intuitive to anyone who is familiar with Linux Shell scripts.
 You don't have to learn it,